"Previous contractor topped up our gas twice in 3 months. FC pressure-tested first, found the leak in the indoor coil, fixed it once - problem gone."

 Budgeting for proper leak detection helps you avoid repeated fees.
 A professional nitrogen pressure test usually adds an extra $150 to $350 to the final bill.

 Our technicians always warn homeowners that skipping the diagnosis guarantees the problem will return.
 Unscrupulous contractors might skip the leak check entirely just to make a quick buck.
-Paying $50 for a careless job costs more when you have to repeat it two weeks later.
+Paying S$50 for a careless job costs more when you have to repeat it two weeks later.
+If your unit needs deeper attention, a chemical wash or chemical overhaul may be the better first step before any refrigerant refill.

-We want you to make the most informed decision possible for your property.
+Here is how to make the most informed decision for your property.
 For deeper context on which chemical your unit uses and when to plan a replacement, see our refrigerant types guide.
 This resource breaks down the exact lifespans of popular models.

 Our team also created an aircon not cooling triage page that walks through the quick checks before you call.
 Those simple troubleshooting steps might save you the cost of a service visit entirely.
-Reach out to us today to schedule your professional leak check and get your cold air flowing again!
+If your unit is beyond repair, we also handle full aircon installation for all system types.
+Reach out to us today to schedule your professional leak check and refrigerant refill - we serve Woodlands, Sengkang, Bedok, and every corner of the island.

 The quote you get on the phone is the price you pay.
 CBD jobs +$20 disclosed before dispatch.